MatthewDamiata/Chess/README.md

 ```bash
 ./test "r3k2K/pppp4/8/8/8/8/p7/8 b q -"
 ```
+## Credit

-Skeleton code and librefimpl.so provided by professor.
+Skeleton code, assignment, and librefimpl.so file provided by Aravind Prakash from CS220 "Arch from a Prog Perspective" class at Binghamton University.